OPT001: Low Vision 1 - Theory

 On completion of the module, you should be able to:

-- critically reflect a knowledge of issues related to low vision practice
+- Critically reflect on theoretical and practical knowledge related to low vision practice (ILO1)

-- address and reflect on the benefit of inter-professional teamwork in the delivery of low vision rehabilitation
+- Evaluate up to date concepts in low vision rehabilitation and be able to apply them to challenges within your own environment and practice, examine and reflect on the benefit of inter-professional teamwork in the delivery of low vision rehabilitation (ILO2)

-- explore, critically analyse, synthesis and evaluate evidence-based literature, guidelines and underpinning theories in low vision rehabilitation and apply this knowledge to given scenarios, demonstrating how you would determine the most appropriate solutions for a patient with sight impairment
+- Explore, critically analyse, synthesise and evaluate evidence-based literature, guidelines and underpinning theories in low vision rehabilitation and apply this knowledge to given scenarios, demonstrating how you would determine the most appropriate solutions for a patient with sight impairment (ILO3)

-- present balanced and informed arguments, incorporating critical judgment and decision-making in written work.
+- Present balanced and informed arguments, incorporating critical judgment and decision making in written work, demonstrating intellectual curiosity and engagement in the pursuit of new knowledge and understanding (ILO4)

 Syllabus content